 States, international organisations, private entities and individuals need clarity on the content and limits of the public health regulation measures that international law both requires and allows States to take.
 For example, clearly defined parameters will be key for international organisations to fulfil their mandates in this supranational crisis.
 And foreign investors will need to know the level of protection they enjoy under international law against any unjustified injury resulting from public health measures.
 Importantly, fundamental human rights norms and freedoms are being challenged by increasing surveillance of individuals and groups by governments, including through exceptional (and temporary?) public health regulation measures.

 These issues raise important questions about the relevance and even the survival of the modern system of rules-based international relations and the public international law on which it is founded.

-This seminar will provide an opportunity to discuss some of these issues.
-Our experienced panellists will be:
+This seminar provided an opportunity to discuss some of these issues.
+Our experienced panellists were: